AI breaks this model completely.

 You don't need to learn these lessons from production.
 You can learn them in hours, not weeks, through systematic experimentation on your own data.

-You might think that higher costs are acceptable as a cost of learning.
 And that would be true, if production was the only way to learn how AI fails.

 But there's a better way.